Istituto Superiore per le Industrie Artistiche: Faenza

 Faenza ISIA was founded in 1980.
 The structure of its course was formerly different from the other ISIAs as the experimentation was mainly focused on ceramic products.
 By the end of the 1990s, its attention moved towards product design in general.

 Faenza ISIA offers a three-year undergraduate program leading to a Bachelor of Arts in Product Design and Design with Advanced Ceramic Materials, and two two-year Master's programs: an MA in Product Design and Design with Advanced Materials and an MA in Communication Design.

 Urbino

 Urbino ISIA was founded in 1974 and trains students in the field of graphic and editorial design.

 Urbino ISIA offers a three-year undergraduate program leading to a Bachelor of Arts in Graphic Design and Visual Communication, and three two-year Master's programs: an MA in Communication, Design and Publishing and an MA in Illustration and an MA in Photography.

+Pescara

+Pescara ISIA was established in 2009 as a subsidiary of Rome's ISIA.
+It became a separate institution in 2015.